Viltorn/WeatherApp/README.md

 # WeatherApp
-Live weather and forecast in any place
+Live weather and forecast for any place in the World!